bu-ist/responsive-framework/CONTRIBUTING.md

 ## Submitting Code

-This repository follows a pull request workflow.
+This repository follows a pull request/peer review workflow.
 All code submitted into `develop` and `master` must be done through a pull request.

+The `master` branch can be considered stable and a list of stable releases is maintained as we go and can be used by anyone concerned by ongoing development.

+Every effort should be made to make a pull request as stable as possible before merging it in.

-All ongoing development takes place in `develop`. `master` always contains the most recently released and versioned code.
+All ongoing development takes place in the primary branch, `develop`.

 Example: `master` is set to version `1.5.1`.
 All changes for new versions must me made through pull requests against `develop`.
 When `1.5.2` (or `1.6`) is